Racecourse Guide

 The Lincoln Handicap is the most draw-sensitive race of the British flat season

-The Lincoln is run on the 1m straight with a field of 15-20 runners in March.
-HRB data: low draws win 40.2% in 10+ runner 1m straight fields at Doncaster.
+The Lincoln is run on the 1m straight with a field of 15-20 runners in March. stalls data: low draws win 40.2% in 10+ runner 1m straight fields at Doncaster.
 This is the highest-stakes application of the counter-conventional low-draw angle in British racing — the race where most punters will be looking at the wrong end of the draw.
 Back low-drawn confirmed gallopers with Class 2 form.

 ⛰️